New examples of W$^*$ and C$^*$-superrigid groups: Height of elements in group von Neumann algebras and techniques for discretization of countable groups

 \item If we have a tuple of subgroups $\mathcal G=(\G_1,\G_2,...,\G_m)\in {\rm Sub}(\G)^m$ and $\G_i$ is fixable with respect to $\hat {\mathcal G}_i=(\G_1,\G_2,...,\G_{i-1},\G_{i+1},..., \G_m)$ for all $1\leq i\leq m$, then we say that $\mathcal G$ is {\it fixable}. \end{enumerate}

 \end{definition} While this definition seems somewhat technical there are in fact many natural examples of groups $\Sigma<\Gamma$ such that $\Sigma$ is fixable with respect to certain families of subgroups of $\Gamma$.
 This includes, for instance, the collections of the so-called ``diagonal subgroups''.
-More precisely, we have the following and its proof we leave it to the reader.
+More precisely, we have the following result for which the proof we leave it to the reader.

 \begin{proposition} \begin{enumerate} \item Let $n\ge2$ be a positive integer and let $\Sigma, \G_1, \G_2, ... ,\G_n$ be some groups.
 Assume that $\pi_i : \Sigma \rightarrow \G_i$ is a monomorphism for all $1\leq i\leq n$ and consider the diagonal subgroup $\delta(\Sigma)= \{(\pi_1(g), \pi_2(g),..., \pi_n(g))\in \G_1\times \G_2 \times \cdots \times \G_n \,:\, \g\in \Sigma\} \leqslant \G_1\times \G_2\times \cdots \times\G_n=\G$.
 Then the $(n+1)$-tuple $\mathcal F=( \delta(\Sigma),\G_1, \G_2,..., \G_n) \in {\rm Sub}(\G)^{n+1}$ is fixable. \item Let $\G =A\rtimes_\rho G$ be a semidirect product and let $H\leqslant G$ be a subgroup.
 Assume that there exists a map $c: H \rightarrow A\setminus \{1\}$ such that $c_{gh} = c_g \rho_g(c_h)$ for all $g,h\in H$.
 If we denote by $\delta(H)=\{ c_h h \,:\,h\in H\}$, then $\delta(H)$ is fixable with respect to $\{A,G\}$.